KanHatakeyama/ion_predictor/README.md

 ## where is the database?
 - [csv files](database) are available!
 - SQL database is used in the server

-# How to use?
-- [DEMO server](https://ionpred.herokuapp.com/admin/) is available! (just wait for ca. 30 seconds to load the page)
-    - IMPORTANT NOTES about the server
-        - Login info
-            - username: user
-            - pass: user
-        - Database will reset every day
-        - Response is slow because it runs on a free server

 # Installization